pivotal/docs-platform-automation/docs/tasks.md

 ### staged-director-config

-{% include "./.opsman_filename_change_note.md" %}

-Downloads configuration for the BOSH director from Ops Manager.
+Downloads configuration for the BOSH director from Tanzu Operations Manager.

 === "Task"
     ---excerpt--- "tasks/staged-director-config"